zinrai/kube-pfw/README.md

 - Lists all services in a specified namespace
 - Displays available ports for each service
 - Allows interactive selection of services and ports
-- Supports services with multiple ports
+- Supports forwarding multiple ports simultaneously
 - Executes `kubectl port-forward` command with selected options

 ## Installation